 Following the successful FE Capital Transformation Fund bid, the ambitious part campus redevelopment will enable us to focus on the high-value, higher-level courses that employers need to meet technical skills gaps.
 Designing the campus to prepare for the rapidly changing skills needs employers have is requiring the development of modernised, more flexible teaching and collaboration spaces for students to learn in and out of the classroom.
-Work has already commenced to prepare for refurbishment and construction, to ensure delivery of these improvements in line with the DfE funding requirements.
+Work has now completed to prepare the relevant part of the campus for refurbishment and construction, to ensure delivery of these improvements in line with the DfE funding requirements.